RNUNIQUE1/internship-/README.md

-# internship-In this project we are making a wb site with the help of css and html
+# basic html css based web site -In this project we are making a wb site with the help of css and html
 Task 1 - Landing Page

 A landing page is one of the best web development projects for beginners.
 A foundational understanding of HTML and CSS is required.
 You will learn how to add columns, divide sections, arrange items, add headers, footers.
 Create an impressive page using your creativity.